SciCompMod/memilio/pycode/memilio-generation/README.md

 ## Testing

 The package provides a test suite in `memilio/generation_test`.
-To run the tests, simply run the following command
+To run the tests, simply run the following command:

 ```bash
 python -m unittest